• Skip to primary navigation

 What to Pair with Coconut Chicken Curry

-This dish is creamy and rich, so pair it with simple sides that balance or absorb the sauce.
+This dish is creamy and rich, so pair it with simple sides that balance or absorb the sauce, such as steamed basmati rice, whose long, fragrant grains absorb sauce well.

 Side DishWhy It Works